Hello, We Are Bluegrass Doulas

 After years of solo Doula work, Kate and Rebecca created Bluegrass Doulas in 2015.
 They knew they needed more for their clients, their businesses and their families.
 Over a three day long text message while on vacation, they developed their partnership.
 This partnership allows for them to do the work they love full time, while providing the best service and resources to families in the Louisville area.

-In four short years, Kate and Rebecca, along with their team, have supported over 300 families through life's biggest moments.
+Established in 2015, Kate and Rebecca, along with their team, have supported over 500 families through life's biggest moments.

 Rebecca married the love of her life in 2011 and together they are blessed with three beautiful children.
 You may recognize her from her decade as manager at ear X-tacy.
 Having always been intrigued by the birth process Rebecca was excited to take a childbirth class and was amazed by all of the birth options that she had not been aware of.
 This new knowledge reinforced her interest in pregnancy and birth and through the process, brought her and her husband even closer together.